TIP OF THE DAY: 20+ Ways To Enjoy Dried Apricots - The Nibble Webzine Of Food Adventures 20 Ways To Enjoy Dried Apricots & The History Of Apricots

 [5] Add diced apricot to cottage cheese, yogurt, grains, salads—just about anyplace you’d like a touch of sweetness.

-Yesterday, January 9th was National Apricot Day.
+January 9th is National Apricot Day.

 Because fresh apricots aren’t in season until summer, we recommended making these couldn’t-be-easier chocolate-dipped dried apricots.